stijn-dejongh/lovecraft_public_domain/raw_converts/tm.md

-            I leaped up at once &amp; raced madly out of that car &amp; away across endless leagues of plateau till exhaustion waked me--doing this not because the conductor had dropped on all fours, but because the face of the motorman was a mere white cone tapering to one blood-red tentacle. . . .
+            I leaped up at once & raced madly out of that car & away across endless leagues of plateau till exhaustion waked me--doing this not because the conductor had dropped on all fours, but because the face of the motorman was a mere white cone tapering to one blood-red tentacle. . . .